 Amazon Prime Day Deals Are Almost Here.
-Should You Take Advantage Of Them?
+Should You Take Advantage of Them?

 Retailers hype up their promotions to pull people in.
 But the New York Times-owned product review website Wirecutter published an article this month saying most of Amazon’s early deals this year so far “stink.”

 Santa Clara University business professor Kirthi Kalyanam, who is writing a book about Amazon, said Prime Day offers have been good, historically.
-That’s because the company was able to source discounts from well-known brands such as Apple and to incentivize third-party sellers to lower their prices by promising to feature them prominently on the Amandon website, according to Halyanam.
+That’s because the company was able to source discounts from well-known brands such as Apple and to incentivize third-party sellers to lower their prices by promising to feature them prominently on the Amazon website, according to Kalyanam.

 But Prime Day discounts may matter less these days because customers are getting accustomed to the ultra-cheap products sold by Amazon competitors Shein and Temu, which were both founded in China.

-“Many of (the) deals may not be as competitive compared to Temu and Shien,” Kalyanam said.
+“Many of (the) deals may not be as competitive compared to Temu and Shein,” Kalyanam said.

 At the same time, he noted rival retailers will most likely be looking at Amazon’s prices and trying to match them overnight.
 Last week, he said he saw Best Buy discount two products after Amazon revealed some of its early deals.